-Lower playing time was linked with higher life satisfaction and prosocial engagement.
+Lower video game playing time was linked with higher life satisfaction and prosocial engagement.
 Przybylski, 2014.

-The study discovered evidence of a connection between self-esteem and internet addiction among females, as well as a mediation function for a preference for online social engagement.
+Study discovered evidence of a connection between self-esteem and internet addiction among females, as well as a mediation function for a preference for online social engagement.
 Fioravanti, 2012.